 If you are on shared hosting, there is a nifty plugin that makes this process a no-brainer, UpdraftPlus WordPress Backup Plugin.
 This plugin is also a must-have for repairing and optimizing your database (which you should be doing minimally monthly to keep things running smoothly).

 FTP into Your Web Server and Download that Backup

 If your host doesn't offer a way to download that backup from within your hosting dashboard, we have to go directly into the server.
 We need to have it copied off your server.
 That backup won't do you any good if the server crashes or has issues.

 Even better, store the backup file in the cloud or on an external drive in case you also experience computer problems.

 Download your theme/framework/child theme folders to your local hard drive.
 This is just good practice if you have customized any theme files.
 Better yet, download your entire wp-content directory.

 Not comfortable backing up everything and updating yourself?
 Subscribe to my WordPress White Glove Support Service, and I'll handle everything for you with the bonus of extra coaching and business intelligence you can use to grow your site!

 It is a good idea to review my article:

 WordPress How To: Do the Mother of All Backups

-Updating should not be ignored or put off.
-When you keep up with WordPress, have a Premium Theme and Plugin updates, you are not only keeping up with technology, but you make sure your site is secure and functioning error free.
+When you promptly process WordPress updates and stay on top of Premium Theme and Plugin updates, you not only are in step with technology, but you make sure your site is secure and has the best chance to function error-free.